Is it Evans syndrome or could it be APDS?

 Every year new genetic variants are picked up by the latest genetic tests.

-Five years ago we had only identified 200 genes, and by 2019 we had identified 407.
+Five years ago we had only identified 200 genes associated with PI, and by 2023 we had identified more than 450.

-If you have had a genetic test in the past, speak to your doctor to see if retesting is appropriate for you.
+If you have had a genetic test for a PI such as APDS in the past, speak to your doctor to see if retesting is appropriate for you.

-Download this information sheet about our no-charge genetic testing program navigateAPDS* to share with your doctor.
+Download this information sheet about our no-charge genetic testing program to share with your doctor.